How Ennodia Works

 caller-provided category (code, research, browser, image, or general)

 or a small keyword fallback.
-Agent callers should pass category when they
+Pass category when you know the work type.
+The

 path, not a claim of deep intent understanding.